AdnaneX/smaterial/README.md

     - Fix positions of <header>, <main>, <aside> to be more compatible with for example WordPress (<aside> goes over <header>, <main> slides up under <header>)
     - Add default styles for various elements (eg. buttons, slider)
     - Add support for IE and FireFox
+    - Add Hammer.js for a better mobile experience(Optional)
 - Appbar
     - Add "more menu" styling
     - Add "more menu" functions